ArchitGoswami/OOPCourse/README.md

 Classes can be thought of as a template of what an object can be.
 But it is not the object itself.
 We can use a single class to create several objects.

+An object is an instance of a class.

 Different classes help us create different types of objects.

 Classes have:
 1) name
 2) attributes (aka properties and data)
-3) behaviors (what I know as functions or also known as operations or method)
+3) behaviors (what I know as functions or also known as operations or methods)

 For a node it would be: